The most successful Apps are not (just) Apps – they are the front-end to a platform business model

 Anyone with a microeonomic or strategic background will be awe-inspired by these compelling benefits for advertisers (and it’s not even the whole list).
 I am sorry to throw this at you like this, but rest assured I have a lot more explanation on each of these within the premium resources.

-This is on top of the multitude of value propositions that I have shown for businesses.
+This is on top of the multitude of value propositions for businesses.
 At the end of the day, advertisers are a subset ob businesses (Facebook says that there are 160m+ businesses on their platform – hence the paying 7m advertisers make about 5% of the total business base).

 Another significant difference are the platforms’ direct relationships to the customers.
 They interface directly with their ad customers without middlemen / gatekeepers (there are ad service firms but the platform’s relationship / accounts are always with the end customer).